Your Personal Stag Do Expert

 When you submit an enquiry, we create your own personal stag do area.
 You can view and edit your event, invite guests, see who paid what and when, get maps, directions and a whole host of other things to make your life simple!

-Newcastle In a Nutshell
+Your Newcastle Stag In a Nutshell

 If there’s one thing the world can learn from Newcastle it’s how to let your hair down.
 The Geordie nation has some of the best nightlife in the UK, making it one of our most popular UK stag destinations and a prime spot for stag weekends on home turf.